anjoweichbrodt/WS_Anagni2019/README.md

-If you run into problems with the above instructions, the preferred way to ask for help is through the issue tracker: https://github.com/BlockResearchGroup/WS_Anagni2019/issues
+If you run into problems with the above instructions, the preferred way to ask for help is through the issue tracker: https://github.com/BlockResearchGroup/WS_Anagni2019/issues such that others can benefit from the discussion.

 Otherwise you can also contact us via email (dellendice@arch.ethz.ch).